Home » Practice Areas » Nashville Family Lawyers » High-Asset Divorce

 Pursuing a High-Asset Divorce in Tennessee

-Investments and stocks with high net-worth
+- Investments and stocks with high net-worth

-Joint business ventures
+- Joint business ventures

-Closely held partnerships or other businesses
+- Closely held partnerships or other businesses

-Substantial savings, pension, or retirement accounts
+- Substantial savings, pension, or retirement accounts

-Real property holdings
+- Real property holdings

-Classifying assets as either marital or separate property is vital in determining what type of division may be equitable.
+Classifying assets as either marital or separate property are vital in determining what type of division may be equitable.
 Separate property includes any inheritances, gifts, or property that one spouse owned prior to the marriage.

 Complexities in High-Asset Divorces

-Identifying any hidden assets so fair property division can occur
+- Identifying any hidden assets so fair property division can occur

-Evaluate your businesses to determine the full and fair value
+- Evaluating your businesses to determine the full and fair value

-Evaluate the fair marketing value of any stocks, bonds, money market accounts, and any other financial accounts
+- Evaluating the fair marketing value of any stocks, bonds, money market accounts, and any other financial accounts

-Examine any property interests such as vacation homes and rental properties
+- Examining any property interests such as vacation homes and rental properties

-Addressing any concerns about child support payments
+- Addressing any concerns about child support payments

-Release of claims from the business to ensure that the transfer did take place and that there will not be future claims against it once the divorce is final.
+- Release of claims from the business to ensure that the transfer did take place and that there will not be future claims against it once the divorce is final.

-The spouse who transfers ownership will need to seek indemnity, or security, from future litigation against the company or other spouse, once the divorce is final.
+- The spouse who transfers ownership will need to seek indemnity, or security, from future litigation against the company or other spouse once the divorce is final.
 This protects the transferor from future lawsuits should they arise.

-The company should file a K-1 tax document to the spouse who transfers the ownership.
+- The company should file a K-1 tax document to the spouse who transfers the ownership.
 This protects the spouse from any taxable income in the coming year.

-While a property transfer often leads to a payout, the problem arises that when there is not enough cash available to buy out that spouse.
+While a property transfer often leads to a payout, the problem arises when there is not enough cash available to buy out that spouse.
 In that case, the other spouse will continue to hold business ownership for a set amount of time until the interest is met.

-However, these cases quickly can become complicated which is why it is imperative to have legal guidance from a high-asset divorce attorney.
+However, these cases quickly can become complicated, which is why it is imperative to have legal guidance from a high-asset divorce attorney.

 Seek Legal Guidance in Nashville When Dissolving a Marriage